 - Students must be pursuing a career in the laboratory animal sciences.
 Awards are based on merit, achievement and financial need.
 Scholarships of $800 are awarded; the number of scholarships available per academic year varies.

-- For more information, contact the department chair or the financial aid office.
+- For more information, contact the department chair or the Office of Financial Aid.

 - Applicants must have permanent residence in Montgomery, Bucks, Chester or Delaware Counties with the plan to further their college education in horticulture and/or related fields.
 These fields include the following: floriculture, landscape architecture, conservation, forestry, botany, agronomy, plant pathology, environmental control and land management.
 The winning candidates, selected by the committee, will be awarded a $2,000 Scholarship.
 This scholarship will be applied to their college tuition.

-- For more information, contact the financial aid office.
+- For more information, contact the Office of Financial Aid..

 - Pennsylvania Farm Show scholarship recipients chosen by the selection committee will receive matching funds for the award year the scholarship was issued.
 The amount of the matching scholarship is $2,000.